mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/travel/business-travel-insurance.md

 # Business Travel Insurance

 Your safety and security is very important to us, especially while you are traveling on company business.
 With that in mind, we are pleased to provide you with Business Travel Accident \(BTA\) insurance from an AIG member company.
-With this coverage, you have access to AIG’s business travel insurance plan in the event you experience any travel inconveniences, security issues, or medical emergencies while traveling anywhere in the world.
-As part of this coverage, you are also provided with travel assistance services from AIG Travel.
+With this coverage, you have access to AIG's business travel insurance plan in the event you experience any travel inconveniences, security issues, or medical emergencies while traveling anywhere in the world.
+As part of this coverage, you are also provided with travel assistance services from AIG Travel Protect, a 24/7/365 global assistance program developed in collaboration with International SOS.
 Services available to you include:

 * Travel Security Assistance
 * Travel Medical Assistance